4.3 Consulting and Other Outside Professional Activities by Members of the Academic Council and Medical Center Line Faculty

 1. Principles and General Standards

 This policy is applicable to all members of the Stanford faculty (Academic Council and Medical Center Line) including faculty members serving as University officers.
-(See the Stanford Faculty Handbook for policies governing those with consulting, visiting and acting faculty appointments and the School of Medicine Faculty Handbook, Chapter 8, Section 8.6.C, for policies governing Clinician Educators.)
+(See the Stanford Faculty Handbook for policies governing those with adjunct, visiting and acting faculty appointments and the School of Medicine Faculty Handbook, Chapter 8, Section 8.6.C, for policies governing Clinician Educators.)

 The purpose of the policy on consulting and related activities is to state with both clarity and generality the limits on such activities and the reasons for those limits.
 Consulting and other outside professional activities can provide an important means of continuing education for the faculty and can provide them with a currency and experience in aspects of their professional fields outside the context of the University itself.
 These activities can also provide a mechanism for transfer of knowledge from the University to the public good.
 Though such attributes of consulting may make faculty better scholars and teachers, the employer-employee nature of the consulting process has in it the potential for diversion of faculty from their primary activities and responsibilities.
 Therefore, the basic principle of this policy statement is that there needs to be a limitation upon the time that a Stanford faculty member may spend in consulting.
 The limits set forth below are intended to strike a fair balance between consulting and regular faculty duties within the University and serve to safeguard the interests of both parties.